FuelLabs/fuels-ts/apps/docs/src/guide/types/bits256.md

 # Bits256

-In Fuel, a type called `b256` represents hashes and holds a 256-bit value.
-The TypeScript SDK represents `b256` as `string` value for portability and can convert to `Uint8Array` as needed when the [raw bytes](./bytes32.md) are required.
+The type `b256` in Fuel represents hashes and holds a 256-bit (32-bytes) value.
+The TypeScript SDK represents `b256` as a hexlified string value for portability and provides utilities to convert to `Uint8Array` when the [raw bytes](./bytes32.md) are required.

-Here are some example tools in the SDK:
+## Generating random b256 values

+To generate a random `b256` value, you can use the `getRandomB256()` function:

+<<< @/../../docs-snippets/src/guide/types/bits256.test.ts#bits256-1{ts:line-numbers}

+### Converting between b256 and Uint8Array

+To convert between a `b256` hexlified string and a Uint8Array, you can use the `arrayify` and `hexlify` functions:

-<<< @/../../../packages/fuel-gauge/src/doc-examples.test.ts#b256{ts:line-numbers}
+<<< @/../../docs-snippets/src/guide/types/bits256.test.ts#bits256-2{ts:line-numbers}

+## Support from Address Class

-A Bit256 value is also supported as part of the [Address](./address.md) libraries.
+A `b256` value is also supported as part of the `Address` class, providing seamless integration with other components of your application.
+To create an `Address` instance from a b256 value, use the `Address.fromB256()` method:

-<<< @/../../../packages/fuel-gauge/src/doc-examples.test.ts#Address-b256{ts:line-numbers}
+<<< @/../../docs-snippets/src/guide/types/bits256.test.ts#bits256-3{ts:line-numbers}